andersonbrito/quality_assurance/README.md

 ## Filtering sequences by genome coverage

-(*) This is a checkpoint step.
+(*) `filter_coverage` is a checkpoint step.
 Here, genomes with more than 30% of sites with ambiguities (non-ATCG bases) will be flagged as low coverage.
 The quality assurance matrix with show the columns: `seq_coverage` (with the proportion of ATGC sites) and `seq_coverage_status` (with `PASS` or `FAIL`).
 In this step, long sequence headers are renamed to show only `sample_id`:

 	`Sequence_Identifier:IM_15202.aid_14729.SARS-CoV-2|External_Sample_Identifier:0865-0071KD00-001_015-0015_1` >>> `0865-0071KD00-001`

 ## Generating list of representative genomes from SARS-CoV-2 lineages

-This step generates a list of 500 genomes from distinct, randomly selected SARS-CoV-2 lineages, and two ancestral genomes.
+`lineages_rep` generates a list of 500 genomes from distinct, randomly selected SARS-CoV-2 lineages, and two ancestral genomes.
 These genomes will be used in the `root2tip` analysis step.
 Genome strain names are sampled from the following repository:

 	https://raw.githubusercontent.com/cov-lineages/pangoLEARN/master/pangoLEARN/data/lineages.downsample.csv

 ## Inspecting metadata files

-(*) This is a checkpoint step.
+(*) `inspect_metadata` is a checkpoint step.
 Here, the following files are inspected to detect samples with missing metadata:

+- `metadata_corelab.tsv` (metadata file from core lab)
+- `impacc-virology-clin-sample.csv` (sample metadata)
+- `impacc-virology-clin-individ.csv` (patient metadata)
+- `batch_layout.csv` (batch layout file)

-## base_dataset
+## Creating base dataset

+`base_dataset` prepares the fasta and metadata files required to proceed with the next steps.
+For this step, a file `gisaid_hcov-19.fasta` containing all the genomes and a `metadata_nextstrain.tsv` file listing the metadata of those genomes must be provided.
+These files can be downloaded from gisaid.org, using the list of representative genomes generated under `lineages_rep` as query in the 'Search' webpage (as 'Input for the Augur pipeline').

-## combine_metadata
+## Combining metadata files

+`combine_metadata` generates a combined metadata file, including metadata from publicly available genomes (mentioned above) and from IMPACC core labs.

-## multifasta
+## Creating a multifasta file

+`multifasta` generates a fasta file containing all sequences listed in the combined metadata file.

-## align
+## Generating MSA

+`multifasta` generates a multiple sequence alignment (MSA) of all sequences listed in the metadata above, using `nextalign`.

 ## mutations

+(*) `inspect_metadata` is a checkpoint step.

 ## pangolin